minio/docs/source/developers/sts-for-operator.rst

 How STS Authorization Works in Kubernetes
 -----------------------------------------

-An application can use an ``AssumeRoleWithWebIdentity`` call including a Service Account's :abbr:`JWT (JSON Web Token)` to send a request for temporary credentials to the MinIO Operator.
+An application can use an ``AssumeRoleWithWebIdentity`` call including a :kube-docs:`Kubernetes Service Account's <reference/access-authn-authz/service-accounts-admin/>` :abbr:`JWT (JSON Web Token)` to send a request for temporary credentials to the MinIO Operator.
-The JWT is typically mounted in the deployment from a well known location on the deployment, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.
+When linked to a pod, such as through a deployment's ``.spec.spec.serviceAccountName`` field, Kubernetes mounts a :abbr:`JWT (JSON Web Token)` for the service account from a well-known location, such as ``/var/run/secrets/kubernetes.io/serviceaccount/token``.
+The Pod can access those service accounts from that location.

 The Operator checks the validity of the request, retrieves policies for the application, obtains credentials from the tenant, and then passes the credentials back the application.
 The application uses the issued credentials to work with the object storage on the tenant.